 - You have applied for a business loan and were rejected.

 - You are planning to apply for a business loan, but you have no idea how to ensure approval.

-Top mistakes in applying for a small business working capital loan
+Common mistakes in applying for a small business working capital loan

-1. Forget to read the lender’s requirements
+1. Forgetting to read the lender’s requirements

 Filling out an application for a product that you don’t qualify for will be a waste of your time.
 Instead, find a lender whose qualifications you meet.